Luka-Timtam/AnchorOS/replit.md

 *   **Jinja2:** Templating engine.
 *   **Tailwind CSS (CDN):** For styling and UI.
 *   **Chart.js:** For data visualization and charts.
+*   **SortableJS:** For drag-and-drop widget reordering on the dashboard.
 *   **External Scheduler:** (Implied for Daily Summary Email) To trigger the `/internal/run-daily-summary` endpoint.

+## Recent Changes
+*   **December 8, 2025:** Implemented draggable widget system for the dashboard with SortableJS.
+Added `dashboard_layout` and `dashboard_active_widgets` JSON fields to UserSettings.
+Created modular widget template partials in `templates/widgets/`.
+Added AJAX endpoints for saving layout and visibility changes.
+Includes "Customize Widgets" modal with toggle switches and drag-to-reorder.
+Reset to default option available.
+Flex Mode now focuses on revenue and deals, using line chart for 3-month trend.